 Behunin joined NAU’s Department of Physics and Astronomy in 2017.
 He enjoys problems that simultaneously explore fundamental questions and applications.
 His research explores the physics of fluctuation-induced phenomena and optomechanics, investigating fundamental questions regarding the interaction of light, sound and matter—from quantum friction to laser noise.
 Within optomechanics, Brillouin physics is his primary focus.

-By Julie Hammonds
+Kerry Bennett and Julie Hammonds

 Office of the Vice President for Research